hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

         LOGE("Failed to create stream.
 Error: %s", oboe::convertToText(result));
     }

-Note that this sample code uses the [logging macros from here](https://github.com/googlesamples/android-audio-high-performance/blob/master/debug-utils/logging_macros.h).
+Note that this sample code uses the [logging macros from here](https://github.com/googlesamples/android-src.audio-high-performance/blob/master/debug-utils/logging_macros.h).

-## Playing audio
+## Playing src.audio
 Check the properties of the created stream.
 If you did not specify a channelCount, sampleRate, or format then you need to query the stream to see what you got.
 The **format** property will dictate the `audioData` type in the `AudioStreamCallback::onAudioReady` callback.
 If you did specify any of those three properties then you will get what you requested.